chargebyte/chargebyte-docs/docs/source/hardware.rst

 Locking Motors
 ==============

-Charge Control C provides connectors for 2 locking motors.
+Some product variants of Charge Control C provides the `X9 / X10 - Locking Motor`_ connectors.
 Currently only the connector *X9* is supported by the Charging stack.

 To use locking motors the EVerest module *CbTarragonPlugLock* is needed.
 The CbTarragonPluglock module is a generic module and can be used for different pluglock motors.